supercakecrumb/my-eurovision-table/README.md

-# My Eurovision Table
+# Private Eurovision Voting Website

 A web application for Eurovision Song Contest enthusiasts to vote for their favorite performances and view rankings.

 ## Overview

-My Eurovision Table is a Flask-based web application that allows users to:
+Private Eurovision Voting Website is a Flask-based web application that allows users to:
 - Log in with a simple username
 - Vote for Eurovision performances across different stages (Semi-finals and Final)
 - View rankings based on all users' votes